stfp/envoy-no-status-decode-repro/README.md

 ## pcaps show how these headers look different on the wire

 Node:
-        Header: grpc-message: #%20node:%20here's%20an%20error%20message%20with%20spaces%20&%20some%20interesting%20characters!
+`        Header: grpc-message: #%20node:%20here's%20an%20error%20message%20with%20spaces%20&%20some%20interesting%20characters!`

 Go:
-        Header: grpc-message: # here's an error message with spaces & some interesting characters!
+`        Header: grpc-message: # here's an error message with spaces & some interesting characters!`

+See go.pcap, node.pcap and Decode.md

 ## grpcurl decodes correctly